The Cohen-Macaulay representation type of arithmetically Cohen-Macaulay varieties: Varieties of minimal degree

-In case $p=0$ we have $\Delta(X)=0$, which means that $X$ has minimal degree.
-According to the classification of del Pezzo and Bertini of these varieties, cf. \cite{eisenbud-harris:minimal-degree}, we have that $X$ is smooth, for otherwise $X$ would be a cone.
-In this case $X$ is of finite CM type (cf. \cite{auslander-reiten:almost-split,eisenbud-herzog:CM}) if it is a linear space (cf. \cite{horrocks:punctured}), or a smooth quadric (see \cite{knorrer:aCM}), or the Veronese surface in $\PP^5$, or a smooth cubic scroll in $\PP^4$ (see \cite{auslander-reiten}), or a rational normal curve.
-Also, $X$ is of tame CM type if it is a rational normal surface scroll of degree $4$, cf. \cite{faenzi-malaspina:arxiv}.
-Besides these cases, $X$ is strictly Ulrich wild, as we see by applying Theorem \ref{strictly wild by extensions} to the Ulrich line bundles constructed in \cite{miro_roig:scrolls,faenzi-malaspina:arxiv}.
+Therefore it only remains to see what happens when $X$ is integral.
+In this case $X$ fits in the classification of del Pezzo and Bertini, see \cite{eisenbud-harris:minimal-degree}.
+If $X$ is smooth, then $X$ is either a quadric, or a Veronese surface, or a rational normal scroll, and the representation type of all these varieties is known.
+Indeed, $X$ is of finite CM-type (see \cite{auslander-reiten:almost-split,eisenbud-herzog:CM}) if it is a linear space (see \cite{horrocks:punctured}), or a smooth quadric (see \cite{knorrer:ACM}), or the Veronese surface in $\PP^5$, or a smooth cubic scroll in $\PP^4$ (see \cite{auslander-reiten}, see also \cite{faenzi:iyama-yoshino}), or a rational normal curve.
+Also, $X$ is of tame CM-type if it is a rational normal surface scroll of degree $4$, see \cite{faenzi-malaspina}.
+Besides these cases, $X$ is strictly Ulrich wild, as we see by applying Theorem \ref{strictly wild by extensions} to the Ulrich line bundles considered in \cite{miro_roig:scrolls,faenzi-malaspina}.
+For the reader's convenience (and because these sheaves will play a role further on), we recall that, if the scroll $X \subset \PP^n$ has degree $d$, the Ulrich line bundles are the ideal of a fibre of the scroll twisted by $\cO_{X}(1)$, and the dual of the ideal of $d-1$ fibres.